 Raise your hand if you crave dessert after dinner, frequently find yourself buying packaged foods, or tend to eat out or order in a few times a week.
 Sound like you?
 You’re probably consuming more sugar in your diet than you think, even if you’re not pounding soda or eating candy.
 And it’s no surprise that foods containing sugar make you feel good whenever you eat them.
 In fact, research has proven that sugar activates your brain’s dopamine pleasure-centers, the same area of the brain that’s associated with substance use addictions.
 Those feel-good chemicals can exacerbate cravings for sugar.
 But doing a sugar detox or sugar cleanse, which involves eliminating refined sugar and carbs from the diet for a metabolic, gut health , and full-body reset, can help you cut sugar cravings and reverse some of the side effects of too much sugar.

 Luckily, you can improve the state of your body and reverse your symptoms by changing your diet and cutting out refined foods full of sugar.

 Kale, collard greens, and spinach are your best friends right now.
 They will help alkalize the body (reduce inflammation) and give you a high dose of nutrients like Vitamins K, C, and A, which are stored in the liver , one of the body’s major detox organs.
 They’re also chock full of fiber , necessary to keep you full when you’re cutting carbs and flushing sugar out of your system.

-Hydration is important all the time, but it’s especially important when your body is going through a sugar detox mode.
-Water helps your vital organs move toxins and stagnation out of the body, moving along the detox process.
+Hydration is important all the time, but it’s especially important when your body is going through sugar detox mode.
+Water helps your vital organs move toxins , waste products and stagnation out of the body, moving along the detox process.
 Then, with that extra water intake, you’re going to want to make sure you sweat enough too.

 Getting your heart rate up will not only get you sweating, which helps with detoxification in general, but it will help naturally boost your energy and normalize insulin levels.
 Exercise helps move sugar into your muscles for storage, immediately increasing your insulin sensitivity, according to a 2016 review .
-The effects can last for up to 48 hours (2).
+The effects can last for up to 48 hours.